larkiny/starlight-github-loader/packages/astro-github-loader/README.md

 # Starlight Github Loader

-Loads content from a remote resource on Github and adds it to a collection
+Loads content from a remote resource on Github and adds it to a content collection

 ```typescript
 import { defineCollection } from "astro:content";